-Following these instructions will show you how to properly build a chicken feeder.
+Diagram 1: Following these instructions will show you how to properly build a chicken feeder.

-ILLUSTRATION: MOTHER EARTH NEWS STAFF
+Illustration by the MOTHER EARTH NEWS staff

 Dick Shuttleworth teaches you how to build your own chicken feeder at home.

 You can feed baby chicks out of flat troughs but, once they're six to eight weeks old, you'll need an automatic feeder for them.
 One that holds about 100 pounds of mash is about right and as promised last issue here's the detail on a simple, sturdy self-feeder that Dad designed years ago.
 One just like this handled many hundreds of chickens over a years-long period back on the farm in Indiana.
 (See the Image Gallery for detailed illustrations on how to build this chicken feeder.)

 Most homesteads should already have most of the necessary materials kicking around the workshop or back shed.
 A couple of 5 inch hinges, short length of light chain, an old broomstick, some wire, a few nails and a small selection of 3/4 inch by 12 inch lumber are the major ingredients.
 The cutaway above shows you how they all go together.